CodeJA91/codeja91.github.io/README.md

 # My First Website

-#### This is a directory containing my first ever written HTML documents.
+#### This is a directory containing my first ever written HTML documents that serves as my portfolio landing site.

 #### By CodeJA91